ninofiliu/edu/www/resources/WebSem.exam.md

 #### Consider the domain University domain where the concepts are: People, Organization, Publication, Professor, Student and Course and where the relationships are: author, worksFor and teach.
 Draw the graph that would represent this model in OWL.
 Provide the axioms corresponding to this model using the N3 syntax.
 (2013, 2014, 2015, 2016)

+*Alternative formulation: mentions of the "giveECTS" property.
+Asks to show the hierarchy and the domain-range of properties.*

 JSON representation of the graph: